ksdharani06/py-to-deb/README.md

  ## Folder and File Structure

-       The project contains the following folders and files:
-> calculator : This folder contains the source code for the calculator.

 >calculator.py : This file contains the code for the calculator.

 >README.md : This file contains information about the project and how to use it.